-Same as the Rockland 19-inch carry-on, the Rockland 2-piece luggage set is also incredibly cheap.
-In fact, this set is cheaper than most affordable carry-ons we’ve seen.
-Although it’s not made to last, it’s a solid choice for people who travel rarely.
+The Rockland 2-piece carry-on luggage set is incredibly cheap.
+In fact, this 2-piece set is cheaper than most affordable carry-ons from other brands.
+Although it’s not made to last, it’s a solid choice for people who travel for leisure.

 What strikes us the most is that this luggage set is available in 50 different variations and colors.
-It’s their most popular model yet and has received vast amounts of customer feedback.
-And the reviews actually are pretty good for a less than 30$ luggage set.
+It’s their most popular model yet and has received thousands of positive reviews.

 When it comes to features, this set isn’t too advanced.
 From outside, you get two front pockets on the carry-on and one front pocket on the tote for all of your smaller gadgets.
 You can either carry the tote by hand, on your shoulder with a detachable shoulder strap or keep it on top of the carry-on by securing it on the retractable handle.
 If you need to, you can expand the suitcase by using the expandable zipper, which will make the carry-on wider by an additional two inches.

 From inside, the carry-on is fitted with a large main compartment, a large zippered pocket, and two compression straps.

 Although the price may seem tempting, don’t expect this set to last for years.
 It’s great for people who travel one or two times per year but offers limited packing options.

 |28, 24, 19 & 12 inches|